flutter/website/src/docs/resources/faq.md

 ### How is 'hot reload' different from 'hot restart'?

 Hot reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
 This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
 A few types of code changes cannot be hot reloaded though:

 * Global variable initializers.
 * Static field initializers.
 * The `main()` method of the app.

-See [Using Hot Reload](/docs/development/tools/hot-reload) for additional details.
+See [Hot reload][] for additional details.

 ### Where can I deploy my Flutter app?